 Two of the tips are about making sure you have the right team and relationships in place:

-- If you are not already an individual or group working in close partnership with decision-makers, consider working with groups that have such partnerships (and if you don’t have access to such a group, check out our tips for supporting decision-makers)
+- If you are not already an individual or group with rich experience in finding, contextualizing, packaging and sharing research evidence for decision-makers, consider working with individuals and groups that have such experience

-Eight of the tips focus on creating the right processes to prepare evidence syntheses, technology assessments and guidelines, which ideally build on the lessons learned from those with rich experience in such work and adapt these lessons learned to the new context created by COVID-19:
+Six of the tips focus on creating the right processes to respond to requests from decision-makers, which ideally build on the lessons learned from those with rich experience in finding, contextualizing, packaging and sharing research evidence for decision-makers while adapting these lessons learned to the new context created by COVID-19:

-- Prepare a product that can be easily understood and used by different types of decision-makers (e.g., using a grade-entry format that provides a bottom-line message followed by more detail for those who want to know more), in different languages, and in the limited time that they have available (and don’t assume that they have the time, inclination or capacity to make sense of long technical reports)
+- Package the research evidence in ways that can be easily understood and used by different types of decision-makers (e.g., using a grade-entry format that provides a bottom-line message followed by more detail for those who want to know more), in different languages, and in the limited time that they have available (and don’t assume that they have the time, inclination or capacity to make sense of long technical reports)

-Follow @covid_e_n_d on Twitter to keep abreast of new developments in avoiding duplication and helping coordinate the explosion of evidence-synthesis, technology-assessment and guideline-development activities related to COVID-19.
+Follow @covid_e_n_d on Twitter to keep abreast of new developments in using the best available research evidence to support decision-making about COVID-19.

-Also consider checking back regularly on webpages like this one that provide resources for researchers, as well as on the webpages of the working groups that are most relevant to your work, to keep abreast of new developments.
+Also consider checking back regularly on webpages like this one that provide resources to support decision-makers.